 #4 Comfortable Shoes

 No matter where you roam, take a pair of comfortable shoes with you.
 Even if you’re just planning to lie on the sand in a tropical locale, something may come up that would require you to either protect your feet or walk long distances.
 You don’t want to be doing so in flip-flops.
-On top of that, comfort is always important when travelling.
+On top of that, comfort is always important when traveling.
 Forgo looking fancy to keep your feet in stellar condition—they’re your main source for seeing the sights.

 #5 Multiple International Debit Cards